 - Step 2: Send your application in paper-form by post to the university’s Master’s Office.

 Note: You can see the status of your application online.
 Hence, e-mails asking for the status of application will not be answered.

 Here is a list (provided by FAU) of required documents.
 A letter of motivation is not required.

-(Note that the application -sent by post- must have arrived at FAU within the given period.)
+(Note: The application -sent by post- must have arrived at FAU until the given deadline.)